mathause/mplotutils/README.md

 ### 0.2.0 (unreleased)

+ * add `_color_palette` that selects colors from the whole range of the colormap.
+Previously we used the `seaborn` logic that excludes colors at the edge of the colorbar (closes GH:#1).
  * the colorbar functionality was entirely redesigned:
    * new top-level function `mpu.colorbar`
    * added `aspect` keyword which defines the ratio of long to short side